martinmorando/jekyll-theme-vita/README.md

 TODO: Write usage instructions here.
 Describe your available layouts, includes, sass and/or assets.

+## Improvement requests

+Jekyll Theme Vita is in continuous improvement.
+[Open an issue](https://github.com/martinmorando/jekyll-theme-vita/issues/new) and label it "enhancement" to request any feature; if it's useful, I will do my best to add it.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/martinmorando/jekyll-theme-vita.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.